Samagra-Development/Samagra-Website/src/pages/project/saksham-education.md

     label: Students
 projectMiddleBannerImage: /img/dsc_1450.jpg
 approach:
-  - text: '"Samagra’s approach to transforming education in Haryana under Kushal Haryana is holistic, integrating academic and administrative reforms with the key focus on long-term institutionalization.
+  - text: Samagra’s approach to transforming education in Haryana under Kushal Haryana is holistic, integrating academic and administrative reforms with the key focus on long-term institutionalization.
 On the academic front, the program shifts focus from rote-based learning to competency-based